fndelacruz/RoboTask/README.md

 model level, when both sender and receiver mark it as deleted.
 Integrate as a drop down menu.

-[Details][phase-four]

-### Phase 5: Add review system (2 days)

-Phase 5: I will add a review system for tasks.
-When a task is completed, the task creator can rate the respective worker's job performance and fill in an optional review text component.
-These reviews will feed into the worker user show page as an overall satisfaction percentage to help task creators choose which worker user to select for a task.

-[Details][phase-five]

-### Phase 6: Styling Cleanup and addtional seeding (1 day)

-Phase 6: Adjust CSS of specific elements to have better application flow.
-Add additional transitions where to frequently accessed elements.
-Add more seed data as necessary.

-### Phase 7 (Bonus): Allow worker users to view all tasks on map in particular geofence (default: circular)
+### Phase 8 (Bonus): Allow worker users to view all tasks on map in particular geofence

 Phase 7: Use Google Maps API to allow worker users to view all available tasks based on location.
 Can filter tasks based on certain TaskTypes, Qualifications,